Kiel: Population

 Kiel has a population of 250,412.
 In 1946, when Kiel became the capital of Schleswig-Holstein, its population was about 214,000.
 Kiel is Germany's largest coastal city and its only state capital located on the sea.
-In the 1950s Kiel, with its marine port, attracted members of the navy.
+In the 1950s, Kiel, with its marine port, attracted members of the navy.
 Kiel had its highest peak of population in 1973 at 273,000.
-The population declined since then.
+The population has declined since then.
 Many people moved away from this city and Kiel became very poor and had big problems with unemployed people at that time.
-Kiel is now a city with universities and active marine stations which attracts many young students and marines to Kiel.
+Kiel, now a city with universities and active marine stations, attracts many young students and marines to Kiel.